appform-io/dropwizard-service-discovery/README.md

 Apache 2

 # NOTE
-Package and group id has changed from `io.dropwizard.discovery` to `io.appfrom.dropwizard.discovery` from 1.3.12-2.
+Package and group id has changed from `io.dropwizard.discovery` to `io.appform.dropwizard.discovery` from 1.3.12-2.